Cantera/cantera-website/pages/tutorials/legacy2yaml-tutorial.rst

 Cantera.

 For input files where you have both the CTI and XML versions, ``cti2yaml`` is recommended over ``ctml2yaml``.
-And in cases where the mechanism was originally converted from a CK-format mechanism, it is recommended to use ``ck2yaml`` if the original input files are available.
+In cases where the mechanism was originally converted from a CK-format mechanism, it is recommended to use ``ck2yaml`` if the original input files are available.